ethereum/populus/docs/populus.overview.rst

       -p, --production               Deploy to a production chain (RPC server must be run manually)
-      --confirm / --no-confirm       Bypass any confirmation prompts --help                         Show this message and exit.
+      --confirm / --no-confirm       Bypass any confirmation prompts --record / --no-record         Record the created contracts in the 'known_contracts' lists.
+This only works for
+																		 non-production chains.
+      --help                         Show this message and exit.

 Running ``$ populus deploy`` will deploy all specifed contracts to either the